ah474747/terpene-synthase-classification/MANUSCRIPT_DRAFT.md

 ### ESM-2 Embedding Generation

 Protein sequences were encoded using the ESM-2 protein language model (`facebook/esm2_t33_650M_UR50D`) (5).
 For each sequence, we generated 1280-dimensional embeddings using average pooling of residue-level representations.

+**Computational Infrastructure**: For the MARTS-DB training set (1,262 sequences), embeddings were generated locally.
+For the larger UniProt discovery application (5,000 sequences), we leveraged Google Colab with GPU acceleration (NVIDIA T4, 15GB VRAM) to reduce processing time from several hours to approximately 30-60 minutes.
+This demonstrates the accessibility of protein language model approaches using free cloud computing resources.

-Embeddings were generated using PyTorch with deterministic settings to ensure reproducibility (random seed = 42).
+All embeddings were generated using PyTorch with deterministic settings to ensure reproducibility (random seed = 42).

 ### Machine Learning Pipeline